Ask any question regarding contact lenses and we will answer it within a few days. The most interesting questions will be displayed on our site.

-Reply: There are many contact lenses for continuous wear.
+Reply: There are many Continuous wear contact lenses.
 However, it can be risky to change contact lenses without a new prescription.
 This is why I can’t simply just recommend you a new suitable type over the Internet.
-If you would like a change, please visit your contactologist and consult it with him.
+If you would like a change, please visit your contactologist for a trustworthy opinion.

 Purevision or Biofinity?

-Question: Hello, I’ve been wearing Purevision contact lenses for about 3 years.
+Question: I’ve been wearing Purevision contact lenses for about 3 years.
 Last week, I went for a check-up at my contactologist and he recommneded Biofinity lenses even though I never had problems with my current lenses.
 I now have a test pair of Biofinity lenses and can’t see a difference!
 I am going away for three months this summer and I would like to know if I should use Biofinity that have12 % higher water content rather than PV.
 Which contact lenses are more suitable for everyday wear and everyday swimming in a pool or the sea.
-Thank you for your answer.

 Reply: Both types of contact lenses are very good.
-If your contactlogist recommended Biofinity, he probably had a good reason to do so.
+If your contactologist recommended Biofinity instead of PureVision, he probably had a good reason to do so.
 I would, however, definitely not recommend swimming in these lenses.
 Whether it’s a pool or sea, you risk contamination and infection.
 Daily contact lenses are made for these purposes as you can throw them away in the evening.